Last updated on June 5th, 2023 at 11:45 am

 - High winds

 I recently put together a list of my favorite RV covers, specifically for winter.
-So if you’re leaning towards a cover this winter, you see my favorites here.
+So if you’re leaning towards a cover this winter, you can see my favorites by clicking here.

 UV Rays

-You’d be surprised at the many benefits that come from covering your RV in the winter time.
-UV rays can be incredibly damaging for your exterior paint, they can dry out your sealants, and your tires can suffer the most from UV rays.
+You’d be surprised at the many benefits that come from covering your RV in the wintertime, similar to covering your rig in the summer.
+UV rays can be incredibly damaging to your exterior paint, they can dry out your sealants, and your tires can suffer the most from UV rays.

 Snow and Ice